Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Conclusions

 The velocity field of the ionized gas presents a clear velocity gradient roughly perpendicular to the stripping direction, which ranges from an average value of $\sim-80$ km s$^{-1}$ in the northern tail to $\sim120$ km s$^{-1}$ in the southern tail.
 This velocity gradient linearly decreases along the stripped tails and disappears at $44.9\pm4.8$ kpc downstream.
-The velocity range of this gradient is generally consistent with that of the stellar rotation curve, indicating it originates from the rotation motion of the galaxy disk.
+The velocity range of this gradient is generally consistent with that of the stellar rotation curve, indicating it originates from the rotation motion of the galaxy disc.
 We constructed the velocity model for the above residual galactic rotation based on: (1) the global velocity gradient in the front part of the stripped tails; (2) the velocity gradients in different regions along the stripped tails.
 The second model provides less residuals after subtracting the observed velocity field, suggesting it is better than the first one.

 The observed results of ESO~137-001 and its stripped tails support the outside-in scenario of RPS.
-The ionized gas in the outer disk has been fully stripped to form the northern and southern tails, while the central tail is built with the ionized gas from the inner galaxy disk, which is still feeding the stripping process.
-There are no clear vortex structures in the stripped tails, indicating ESO~137-001 may stay at the quasi-steady stripping phase.
-By comparing with the substructures in the simulated PRS tails, we interpreted the enhanced velocity dispersion in the stripped tails of ESO~137-001 as a result of the oscillations induced by the torus-like flows in the deadwater region and inferred $\sim12$ kpc downstream as the start point of this region.
+The ionized gas in the outer disc has been fully stripped to form the northern and southern tails, while the central tail is built with the ionized gas from the inner galaxy disc, which is still feeding the stripping process.
+By comparing with the simulated RPS tails, we interpreted that the enhanced velocity dispersion in the stripped tails of ESO~137-001 could be a result of the oscillations induced by the fallback gas flows in the galaxy wake.
 We discuss the possible origins of the velocity gradient decreasing in the stripped tails, which include the rotation velocity lag within the galaxy halo and the effect of local ram pressure caused by the interaction with ambient ICM.
 The decreasing velocity gradient in the stripped tails also implies the kinematic evolution of the mixing between the stripped ISM and its ambient ICM.
-The comparison of kinematics properties between the warm ionized gas and cold molecular gas shows that they are co-moving through the stripped tails, which provides further kinematic evidence of the mixing between different gas phases in the stripping process.
+The comparison of kinematic properties between the warm ionized gas and cold molecular gas shows that they are co-moving through the stripped tails, which provides further kinematic evidence of the mixing between different gas phases in the stripping process.

 Our research demonstrates the great potential of wide-filed optical integral-field spectroscopy in probing the detailed distribution and kinematic properties of ionized gas (i.e., warm phase) in RPS.
 With the ongoing development of spatially resolved spectroscopy in X-ray, IR, and radio (e.g., \textit{Athena}, \textit{JWST}, \textit{SKA}, and \textit{ALMA}), future multi-wavelength campaigns will provide a comprehensive picture of the kinematic properties of the multi-phase stripped medium, which will further shed light on the role of gas kinematics in their mixing and evolution and provides important information for future simulations of RPS.